-We strongly encourage you to partner with a particle physicist (mentor) at a university or lab to conduct a masterclass for your students.
+You are strongly encouraged to partner with a particle physicist (mentor) at a university or lab in order to conduct a masterclass for their students.
 The masterclass institute itself is usually one day in length, and often takes place at the university or lab where the mentor is based.
 The most successful masterclasses involve advanced planning among the teachers and mentors involved, and include an orientation in which the teachers and mentors become familiar with the masterclass process, structures, data analysis, and classroom preparation expectations that allow students to maximize the masterclass experience.

-You will find implementation details in the QuarkNet Masterclass Library; see above.
-We strongly encourage you to use the Classroom Preparation and ATLAS sections of the Library.
-The ATLAS Guide for Tutors/Mentors linked in the ATLAS section of the Library helps you understand the mechanics of the ATLAS masterclass.
+You can find implementation details in the QuarkNet Masterclass Library; see above.
+We encourage you to use the Classroom Preparation section of the Library.
+The ATLAS section of the library is focused on the ATLAS Z-path and is only of very limited help for the W-path.
+The guide for tutors in Resources will offer further help.